Every minute of every day people harm animals in the name of religion, yet every major religion teaches kindness and respect for animals.

 Animals have rights

 Everything belongs to God; humans are to submit and serve God.
-Animals have explicit rights through God.
+Animals have explicit rights through their Creator.
 Mohammad exemplified submission to God through compassion and respect for animals, but some Muslims engage in animal sacrifice.

 Jainism